the-s-is-silent/Uncivilized-Expansion/README.md

 Must have the BNW mod or another mod that adds the Cocoa resource which is absent from base game enabled.

-Unless otherwise specified, all icons are from [The Noun Project](https://thenounproject.com/).
+Laser Defense uses the [Laser Turret](https://game-icons.net/1x1/delapouite/laser-turret.html) icon by Delapouite found on [Game-icons.net](https://game-icons.net), licensed under Creative Commons.
+All other icons are from [The Noun Project](https://thenounproject.com/), licensed under Creative Commons or Public Domain.